-For example, in 2022 as part of the proposed California State Budget, Excess ERAF was proposed to be capped at current levels for cities and counties and completely eliminated for special districts.
-While the proposal did ultimately not move forward, the issue of Excess ERAF will continue to be of interest to the State.
+Furthermore, the State has taken an interest in redirecting some of the excess ERAF to the State and away from local agencies.
+In 2022, as part of the proposed California State Budget, Excess ERAF was proposed to be capped at current levels for cities and counties and completely eliminated for special districts.
+If this had passed, the loss of ERAF funds would reduce the District's revenue moving forward by 12%.
+While the proposal was not ultimately included in the State budget, the issue of Excess ERAF will continue to be of interest to the State as California is facing projected budget deficits in upcoming fiscal years.